¡Qué Chimba! 79 Cool Colombian Slang Words You’ve Gotta Know

 Literal meaning: To fall

 Vaya, cáigale a esa chica. — Go hit on that chick.

 Meaning: Various things, see below

-This is one of those made up words that has many meanings and a variety of uses.
+This is one of those made-up words that have many meanings and a variety of uses.

 ¡Qué chimba! — That’s cool or awesome.

 Algo más chimbo. — Something so “cheap,” dull, useless.